snowoflondon/PL_Visualizer/README.md

 Ticking the checkbox for 'Hide non-selected squad labels' de-clutters the plot by only highlighting the user-selected squad.

-For **Outfield player stats**, the program draws 17 different individual statistics for the selected player and calculates the percentile against other players in the same position.
+For **Positional Player Slice Charts**, the program draws 17 different individual statistics for the selected player and calculates the percentile against other players in the same position.
 These 17 statistics are:

 *Shots, Non-penalty expected goals, Assists, Expected assists, Progressive distance, Total distance, Total passes attempted, Pass completion %, Progressive passes, Passes into the penalty area, Goal creating actions, Shot creating actions, Tackles won, Tackles won %, Interceptions*, and *Clearances*.